kglw-dot-net/phase1/setlists/_posts/2022-10-28-stubbs-bar-b-q-austin-tx.md

 #### Notes

+This show was part of the 2022 [Levitation Festival](https://levitation.fm/) and was held at [Stubb’s Bar-B-Q](https://www.stubbsaustin.com/).
 Hot Wax was announced as a dedication to a fan named "Joe".
 I'm Not in Your Mind contained Alter Me teases and quotes.
 Cellophane contained Am I in Heaven? teases and Hot Wax quotes.
 Ambergris was introduced as a song about "[the most expensive ingredient in modern humanity](https://en.wikipedia.org/wiki/Ambergris)."
 Iron Lung featured an extended [Red Hot Chili Peppers](https://en.wikipedia.org/wiki/Red_Hot_Chili_Peppers) style intro while Lucas was using the restroom, followed by additional mid-song banter about Lucas.
 A New World through Altered Beast II featured Leah Senior providing the narration.

 #### Recordings